GARDEN ROUTE NEWS - According to the NSRI, a Mossel Bay teenager drowned in the Wilderness area on Saturday (13 October) .

-Colin was a member of the Mossel Bay Yacht and Boat Club (MBYBC) and a Grade 10 learner at Sao Bras High School.
-He lived in Asla Park.
+Colin Prins (17) was a member of the Mossel Bay Yacht and Boat Club (MBYBC).

-National Sea Rescue Institute Wilderness deputy station commander Mike Vonk said in a press release that his duty crew, as well as police, Western Cape government Health EMS and Eden 911 ambulance services responded to a call to Island Lake on Saturday at 12:55 following reports of a missing male teenager.
+Mike Vonk, NSRI Wilderness duty controller, said in a press release that his duty crew, as well as members of the SA Police, WC Government Health EMS and Eden 911 ambulance services responded to Island Lake at 12:55 following reports of a missing male teenager.

-Colin had been at Island Lake to take part in a yacht regatta that was postponed due to strong winds and he was among a number of young sailors who had gone for a swim in the lake, while waiting to see if the regatta would resume later, when he appeared to get into difficulty and he disappeared underwater.
+Colin had been at Island Lake to take part in a yacht regatta.
+The regatta was postponed due to strong winds and he was among a number of regatta participants who had gone for a swim in the lake while waiting to see if the regatta would resume later in the day.
+He appeared to get into difficulty and disappeared under the water.

-According to reports a swimmer, who assisted in the water search and believed to be a former navy diver, located and recovered the teenager from underwater.
-Prins was then rushed to shore aboard one of the GLYC safety boats where CPR was commenced.
+Prins was then rushed to shore aboard one of the GLYC safety boats where CPR commenced.

-"Our sincere condolences are conveyed to family, friends and the MBYBC teammates of Colin," Vonk said.
+"Condolences are conveyed to family, friends and the MBYBC team mates of Colin Prins," Vonk added.